Catfishing Definition - What is Catfishing?

-Online dating has become very popular, and many couples find each other through structured dating apps or social media connections.
-However, unlike meeting someone the old-fashioned way, meeting, and getting to know someone online presents its own unique dangers.
-One of those is catfishing.
+The meaning of catfishing is someone using a false identity to trick a person for various reasons.
+Online dating apps have become very popular, and many couples find each other through structured dating sites or social media connections.
+However, unlike meeting someone the old-fashioned way (in real life), meeting and getting to know someone online presents its own unique dangers.
+One of the biggest dangers of an online relationship is catfishing.

 What Is Catfishing Someone Online?

-Catfishing is more prevalent on social media and dating websites.
-So, if you meet new people online, keep an eye out for this devious predator.
+Catfishing is more prevalent on social media platforms and dating websites.
+So, if you meet new people online, keep an eye out for this devious predator who will do anything to keep you from finding out about his or her true identity.

-Some people might create false identities because they feel like no one would like them if they presented their true selves online.
+Some people might create fake identities because they feel like no one would like them if they presented their true selves online.
+Often people with low self-esteem engage in catfishing.
 Others, however, have more dubious purposes in mind.
-Hackers, thieves, and other cybercriminals often use catfishing to lure victims into offering up money, personal information for identity theft, or worse.
-The primary purpose is usually to scam someone, but others want to actually physically harm or torture their victims.
+Hackers, thieves, and other cybercriminals often use catfishing to lure victims into offering up money and personal information for identity theft or worse.
+The primary purpose of a catfishing scam is to trick someone or use their online identity to cyberbully them, but others want to actually physically harm or torture their victims.

 Signs You Are Being Catfished: Tips to Be Aware of

-You may have talked to someone online and had this nagging feeling that something just didn’t add up.
+You may be involved in an online relationship and have this nagging feeling that something just didn’t add up.
 You were probably being catfished and didn’t know it.
-Some signs that someone is a “catfish” and not who they say they are, include:
+Some warning signs that someone is a “catfish” and not who they say they are, include:

 1. Refuse to Speak on the Phone or Meet in Person

-A big red flag is when someone refuses to speak with you on the phone.
-They are happy texting and emailing, but when you push to speak, they keep making excuses.
+A big red flag is when someone refuses to speak with you on the phone, join a video chat, or meet up in person.
+They are happy texting and emailing, but when you push to speak or do a video call, they keep making excuses.
 If you think you are talking to a 20-year-old man, a phone call might reveal it’s a 45-year-old woman in another state.
 Scammers often don’t want their victims to hear their accents if they are operating from a foreign country.
 These scammers will also do anything to keep from meeting in person unless, of course, they have nefarious acts on their minds.
+Never trust a romantic relationship with someone you have never met in person.

 2. Online Social Profile is Missing Friends and Information/Details

 Check out the person’s online profiles.
-If their social media is sparse or missing any friends and photos, let that be a warning, something is off right there.
-Even the loneliest people usually have some information in their social media profiles and a few friends.
+If their social media account information is sparse or missing any friends, photos, or selfies, let that be a warning, something is off right there.
+Even the loneliest people usually have some information on their social media profiles and a few friends.
+Experts estimate that more than 1.7 billion Facebook profiles are fake accounts.

 3. Photos are Fake or Missing

-Do a Google reserve image lookup to check to make sure their picture is really of them.
-Many catfishes find online images of models or other stock photos and use those in their profiles to trick you.
+Do a Google reverse image search to check to ensure their picture is of a real person, not a magazine ad.
+Many catfish profiles are filled with images of models or other stock photos and use those as their profile pictures to trick you.
 Missing images could also be an indication of fraud.
+Scour social media sites carefully, looking for a real profile rather than a fake online persona.

 4. Things Don’t Add Up